pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 # [Data formatting and outputs](@id data)
 ## Data and annotation formatting

+Here's your corrected text, with the markdown template preserved:

-Kinbiont can operate directly on data files or inside a julia notebook.
-The format of a single time series that you want to analyze must be a `2 x n_time_points` Matrix of FLoat64:
+Kinbiont can operate directly on data files or within a Julia notebook.
+The format of a single time series that you want to analyze must be a  `2 x n_time_points ` matrix of Float64:

 ```
  0.0        2.0       4.0       6.0       8.0        10.0       10.0       12.0       14.0       16.0       18.0       20.0       22.0      24.0      26.0       28.0       30.0       32.0       34.0       36.0       …
  0.0912154  0.107956  0.105468  0.101727  0.0931484   0.106318   0.103697   0.139821   0.173598   0.204888   0.251052   0.289018   0.31298   0.33752   0.359356   0.370861   0.376347   0.383732   0.398496   0.384511 …
 ```
-The first row should be the time and the second the quantity to be fitted (e.g., Optical Density or CFU).
+The first row should represent the time, and the second row should represent the quantity to be fitted (e.g., optical density or CFU).

-Three APIs call directly the files: the user must input the paths to a .csv data file and a .csv annotation to the functions of Kinbiont.jl
-; In these cases Kinbiont expect for data a matrix where the first row are the names of the wells and the columns the numerical value of the measurements.
-Note that the first one will be used as time:
+If the user calls APIs that require a .csv input, him must provides Kinbiont.jl with the paths to the .csv data file and the .csv annotation file.
+In these cases, Kinbiont expects a data matrix where the first row contains the names of the wells and the other columns contain the numerical values of the measurements.
+Note that the first column will be used as time:

 ```
 Time,  A1,     A2,      A3,